codatio/codat-docs/docs/using-the-api/webhooks/create-consumer.md

 #### Gradle

-Add this dependency to your project's build file
+Add this dependency to your project's build file:
 ```sh
 implementation "com.svix:svix:0.x.y"
 ```

 #### Maven

-Add this dependency to your project's POM
+Add this dependency to your project's POM:
 ```xml
 <dependency>
   <groupId>com.svix</groupId>